 Dr. G. P. S. Raghava did his M.Tech from IIT Delhi and PhD from Institute of Microbial Technology, Chandigarh.
 He worked as Postdoctoral fellow at Oxford University UK (1996-98), Bioinformatics specialist at UAMS, USA (2002-3 & 2006) and visiting professor at POSTECH, South Korea (2004).
 He worked as scientist for 30 years (1986-2016) in Institute of Microbial Technology, Chandigarh.
 His group developed more than 250 web servers, 200 research papers, 80 Copyrights/patents, 35 databases and mirror sites.
 He got following major awards/recognition: Shanti Swarup Bhatnagar Award in Biological Science; “National Bioscience Award for Carrier Development” for year 2005-2006 (by Department of Biotechnology, Govt.
 India); J. C. Bose national fellowship 2010 by DST; fellow of National Academy of Sciences (F.N.A.Sc) and fellow of Indian Academy of Science (F.A.Sc.)
 Bangalore.
 His research interests are Bioinformatics Application on Protein Modelling/ Engineering, Genomics and Informatics Solutions for integrating Biology (GENESIS), Integrative approach for designing biomolecules for cancer therapy, Application of bioinformatics in System Biology, and Computational Resources for Drug Discovery.

-Dr. Sriram is an assistant professor at IIITD.
+Dr. Sriram is an associate professor at IIITD.
 He received PhD from IIT-Madras in 2004, and then went on to do post-doc in various places that includes a two year stint in INRIA, Rocquencourt, France, and at UCSB, USA.
 His general research interests are systems biology and dynamical system analysis of neuronal models.
 Presently, he is interested in understanding learning and memory in both Post-traumatic Stress Disorder (PTSD) and depression from systems biology perspective.
 Besides, his interests also revolves around mathematical modeling of circadian rhythms, cell division cycle, and understanding of biological network dynamics.

 Dr. Ganesh Bagler is an interdisciplinary researcher with training in physics, computational sciences and computational biology.
 He has masters degree in physics, M.Tech in computational techniques, and PhD in computational biology from CSIR-Centre for Cellular and Molecular Biology.
 He has been working on modeling of biological complex systems, and has investigated protein structures and complex diseases from graph theoretical perspective.
 He is credited with observation of assortative mixing in residue interaction graph models of protein structures as well as discovery of exceptional ‘negative food pairing’ in Indian cuisine.
 His research involves questions on the interface of biology, medicine and computational sciences.
 Broadly, his main areas of interest are Computational biology, Complex networks, Bioinformatics, Modeling and analysis of biological data.